To counter China, West plans bigger footprint in Pacific: sources

 China isn’t only offering funds to build influence.

-By the end of 2018, Fiji expects to receive a Hydrographic vessel that can map the sea bed, Viliame Naupoto, the head of Fiji’s armed forces told Reuters.
+By the end of 2018, Fiji expects to receive a Chinese hydrographic vessel that can map the sea bed, Viliame Naupoto, the head of Fiji’s armed forces told Reuters.
 It will be the first military gift from China to a Pacific nation, and Western diplomats saw it as an attempt by Beijing to find favor with Fiji, one of the region’s larger economies.

 “Fiji has a strong economy on the back of a vibrant tourism sector, it will have plenty of finance options,” said a former Australian diplomat.